 https://lladvisorygroup.com/wp-content/uploads/2019/04/five-HR-trends-China-2.0-.jpg322640LL Advisoryhttps://lladvisorygroup.com/wp-content/uploads/2017/03/LL_RVB.pngLL Advisory2019-04-30 17:00:192019-04-26 09:44:33Five HR Trends in "China 2.0"

-Lense & Lumen Advisory Group is co-owned by 4 independent European Executive Search & HR Consultancy firms that have decided to join their talents and expertise in order to create a new international organization.
+Lense & Lumen Advisory Group is co-owned by 4 independent European Executive Search & HR Consultancy firms that have decided to join their talents and expertise in order to create an international organization.